pelithne/AKS_Baseline_Deepdive/09-automation.md

 If all went well, this should deploy a VM into a VNET in your subscription and configure the VM with the necessary tools to act as a Self-hosted Agent.
 In Azure devops it will show up as a self-hosted agent, in the **default** agent pool (more about this later).

+This step will also create a storage account that the self hosted agent will use store the terraform state file.

-This is how it should look in Azure Devops
+This is how it should look in Azure Devops, after deployment is complete (it can take up to 10 minutes)

 <img src="images/ado-agent.png" width="800">